dotlang/language/README.md

 ## autoBind

-**Semantics**: A compiler-level supported mechanism to fetch funcion pointers to currently defined functions and create an appropriate tuple with them.
+**Semantics**: A compiler-level supported mechanism to fetch funcion pointers to currently defined functions and create an appropriate struct with them.

 **Syntax**: `x = autoBind[Type1]()`